 The Blanche, Edith, and Irving Laurie Chair in Women’s Studies at Douglass Residential College

-The Blanche, Edith, and Irving Laurie Chair in Women’s Studies brings cutting edge scholars and practitioners to campus to share research, give public lectures and interact with students and faculty associated with Douglass Residential College, the Department of Women’s and Gender Studies and the Institute for Women’s Leadership Consortium.
+The Blanche, Edith, and Irving Laurie Chair in Women’s Studies brings cutting edge scholars and practitioners to campus to share research, give public lectures and interact with students and faculty associated with Douglass Residential College, the Department of Women’s, Gender, and Sexuality Studies and the Institute for Women’s Leadership Consortium.

 Occupants of the Blanche, Edith, and Irving Laurie Chair in Women’s Studies at Douglass Residential College have included among others: Susan Martin, June Cross, Deborah Zimmerman, Dazon Dixon Diallo, Alison Jagger, Carol Gilligan, Charlotte Bunch, Paula Giddings, Jacqueline Pitanguy, Svetlana Slapsak, Molara Ogundipe Leslie, Karen Barad, Michele Wallace, Florence Butegwa, Helen Caldicott, Nancy Hartsock and Diana Tietjens Meyers.

 For more information about the Blanche, Edith and Irving Laurie New Jersey Chair in Women’s Studies, contact Lisa Hetfield at email@example.com.